espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 .. note::

    This document mainly introduces the implementation and use of SPI AT for ESP32-C and ESP32-S series.
-For ESP32 series, please refer to `ESP32 SPI AT <https://github.com/espressif/esp-at/tree/master/examples/at_spi_master/spi/esp32>`_.
+Due to hardware limit, it is not recommended to implement SPI AT on ESP32 series.
+Instead, use :example:`SDIO SPI AT <at_spi_master/sdspi/>` on ESP32 series.

 Overview
 --------------